A Beginner’s Guide to Using AI-Powered Digital Tools Effectively

 What are AI-powered digital tools?

-Can AI tools replace human decision-making?
+Can AI replace human decision-making?